White Sox rally to knock off Yankees

 Happ allowed four runs on five hits in five innings.
 He walked four and struck out two.

 Nova faced the Yankees for the third time since they traded him to Pittsburgh in 2016 and allowed four runs on six hits in 5 2/3 innings.
-He struck out five, walked two and was lifted after issuing a two-out walk to Gleyber Torres.
+He struck out five, walked two and was lifted after issuing a two-out walk to Gleyber Torres in the sixth.

 Josh Osich retired Gardner to end the sixth and keep the game tied.
-After Chicago went ahead, Evan Marshall (2-0) and Kelvin Herrera pitched a scoreless inning apiece.
+Evan Marshall (2-0) tossed a scoreless seventh and, after Chicago went ahead, Kelvin Herrera pitched a scoreless eighth.
 Aaron Bummer allowed a hit in the ninth and notched his first career save.

 --Field Level Media